Six things I’ve learnt from working with the Demonic

 “…the spirits don’t care why you want that raise.
 Don’t waste your time setting an intention like “I get a pay raise so I can pay for my brother’s medical bills…”

 No one cares.
 If you want a raise, you want a raise.
-Your reason or excuse is not going to get you any sympathy.
+Your reason or excuse is not going to get you any sympathy or cooperation.

-That also means, when you get that raise, what’s your plan to manage the extra cash responsibly, what’s the exchange for the outcome, what’s the parameters of the respect and will that be enough?
+It also means, when you get that raise, what’s your plan to manage the extra cash, what’s the exchange for the outcome, what’s the parameters of the respect and will that be enough?

 Same for the demonic.
-Do you know what that is, what it looks like, and what it’ll cost you in time and energy.
-Loan sharks, fixers, or influencers, they’re all going to extract their ‘pound of flesh’ for the favour.
+Do you know what that is, what it looks like, and what it’ll cost you in time and energy?
+Loan sharks, fixers, or influencers, they’re going to extract their ‘pound of flesh’ for the favour.

-I’ve learnt: Ditch the explanation-thinking.
-Make it all about clarity, intention and meet your responsibilities.
+I’ve learnt: Ditch the explanation or the narrative.
+I make it all about clarity, intention and take responsibility.

 3. Keep the Cracks Open